 Risky hobbies

-If you die participating in a dangerous activity you regularly enjoy (like flying a private plane, bungee jumping, or scuba diving) your insurer may not pay the death benefit, depending on the details of your policy.
+If you die participating in a dangerous hobby (like flying a private plane, bungee jumping, or scuba diving) your insurer may not pay the death benefit, depending on the details of your policy.

 Murder